bckelley/SimpleMVC/readme.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/bckelley/routeeasemvc.git`
+1. Clone the repository: `git clone https://github.com/bckelley/SimpleMVC.git`
-2. Navigate to the project directory: `cd RouteEaseMVC`
+2. Navigate to the project directory: `cd SimpleMVC`
 3. Set up the configuration file: `config/config.php` with required values.
 4. Ensure the following PHP and MySQL and Apache are installed.
    a.
 PHP version 8.1